Empower vs. Quicken: Here’s Why I Chose Empower

 Reason #1: Quicken Usage Is Declining

 Investor Junkie's visitor traffic is a good indicator of the personal finance software space.
 I study the trends, read user comments, and see which apps are gaining in popularity and which are losing market share.
-Year over year, I've noticed much less visitor traffic going to our Quicken reviews and an increase of visitors to our review of Personal Capital.
+Year over year, I've noticed much less visitor traffic going to our Quicken reviews and an increase of visitors to our review of Empower.

 I'm sure that in some small part this is related to some of the negative issues expressed about the product.
 More importantly, I believe that user demographics and what people now expect when managing their personal finances are changing.